jcreixell/odroid-xu4-fan-control/README.md

 ### This is for the 4.y.y XU4 kernel

-If you are running the 3.y.y kernel then please use the mainline branch
+If you are running the 3.y.y kernel then please use the master branch

+### What does it do?

 Makes Odroid XU4 fan silent on idle load and quite on medium load